ravichouhan09/python-webcam/README.md

-# python-webcam file to stream from webcam just plug camera and run it into python and installed opencv environmrnt
+# python-webcam file to stream from webcam just plug camera and run it into python and installed opencv environment